viadee/robotframework-recorder/README.md

 2. Scanning the html page
 3. Validating XPATH selectors

+## New Fratures (2025)

+Create a exportable List of Commands instead of plain text Added an overview page for recordings.

 ### New Features RF Recorder (December 2020)
 Choose between generating locators for Robotframework Browser (playwright based) or SeleniumLibrary Choose between RPA or Test focused Robot Framework syntax